Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

  * [Change HPE PDU User Passwords](#change-hpe-pdu-user-passwords)
  * [Discover HPE PDU after Upgrading CSM](#discover-hpe-pdu-after-upgrading-csm)

-> **IMPORTANT:** Because of the polling method used to process sensor data from the HPE PDU, telemetry data may take up to six minutes to refresh; this includes outlet status reported by HSM.
+> **IMPORTANT:** Because of the polling method used to process sensor data from the HPE PDU, telemetry data may take up to six minutes to refresh; this includes the outlet status reported by the Hardware State Manager (HSM).

 ## Connect to HPE PDU Web Interface

-Connect and login to the HPE PDU web interface.
+Connect and log in to the HPE PDU web interface.
 Access to the HPE PDU web interface is required for the other administrative procedures in this section.

 ### Prerequisites